PyVRP/PyVRP/docs/source/api/pyvrp.rst

 =====

 The top-level :mod:`pyvrp` module exposes several core classes needed to run the VRP solver.
-These include the core :class:`~pyvrp.GeneticAlgorithm.GeneticAlgorithm`, and the :class:`~pyvrp.Population.Population` that manages a :class:`~pyvrp._common.Solution` pool.
+These include the core :class:`~pyvrp.GeneticAlgorithm.GeneticAlgorithm`, and the :class:`~pyvrp.Population.Population` that manages a :class:`~pyvrp._pyvrp.Solution` pool.
 Most classes take parameter objects that allow for advanced configuration - but sensible defaults are also provided.
 Finally, after running, the :class:`~pyvrp.GeneticAlgorithm.GeneticAlgorithm` returns a :class:`~pyvrp.Result.Result` object.
 This object can be used to obtain the best observed solution, and detailed runtime statistics.